ErpNetDocs/webclient/introduction/navigator-features.md

 ### Apply Summary functions

-Input information here.
+Using one of four available functions, you can summarize a column's contents to produce hihgly useful statistical insights.

+They appear automatically **below** the column itself.
+Summary functions can be applied to **multiple** columns at the same time.

 ![Pictures](pictures/summary.png)

 ### Group by intervals

-Depending on the type of the column (e.g. Date, Number, Document Type), you can perform specific grouping functions.
+Depending on the type of a column (e.g. Date, Number, Document Type), you can perform more specific grouping operations.

-This is achieved through specific **intervals** such as character counts and time periods.
+This is achieved through **intervals** such as character counts and time periods.

 **Example:**

 We can apply a rule where records will be grouped by the first two characters of each row of a column.

-As a result, only records containing these characters will be grouped.
+As a result, the entire panel will be divided into groups that include records containing different sets of two characters in their names.

 ![Pictures](pictures/group_by.png)